watem-sedem/watem-sedem/docs/input.rst

 The Idirisi raster must be formatted as float32.

 .. note::
-	CN-WS does not take nodata values (e.g. -9999) into account.
+	WaTEM/SEDEM does not take nodata values (e.g. -9999) into account.
 When a nodata value in the DTM raster is encountered, it is considered as an elevation value.
 	Consequently, slopes will be calculated wrongly.
 Thus, the user must ensure that all pixels in the model domain have an elevation value, and that at least two